Bionic Commando (1988 video game): Remakes and re-releases

 A portable adaptation of Bionic Commando was released for the Game Boy in 1992.
-The Game Boy version is based on the NES game, featuring the same gameplay and stages, and a similar plot, but changes the present day setting into a futuristic one.
+The Game Boy version is based on the NES game, featuring the same gameplay and stages, and a similar plot, but alters the present day setting into a futuristic one.
 A second remake, Bionic Commando Rearmed, was developed by Grin and released in 2008 as a downloadable game for the PlayStation 3, Xbox 360, and Windows.
 The NES version was re-released as one of three NES games in the Game Boy Advance compilation Capcom Classics Mini-Mix, along with Strider and Mighty Final Fight.

 Novelization

 The game was novelized as Bionic Commando by J. B. Stamper as part of the Worlds of Power series of novels based on the NES version.
 The main character is identified as Jack Markson, who loses an arm when ninjas attack his hotel room and kidnap Super Joe.
-The Federation replaces his missing limb with a bionic arm that has a grappling hook and a number of other gadgets that are not featured in the game, like a flame thrower and a device that forces prisoners to tell the truth.
-Like most books in the series, violence was toned down to non-lethality in most cases (he usually shoots enemy soldiers with tranquilizers), although certain events, like the deaths of Hal and Killt, are kept.
+The Federation replaces his missing limb with a bionic arm that has a grappling hook and a number of other gadgets which are not featured in the game, like a flamethrower and a device capable of forcing prisoners to tell the truth.
+Like most books in the series, violence was toned down to non-lethality in many cases (he usually shoots enemy soldiers with tranquilizers), although certain events, such as the deaths of Hal and Killt, are kept.
 Much of the game's middle is skimmed over in order to fit it all into the book.